The American Dad After School Special

-"The American Dad After School Special" is the second episode of the second season, and the twenty-fifth overall episode, of the animated comedy series American Dad!.
+"The American Dad After School Special" is the second episode of the third season, and the twenty-fifth overall episode, of the animated comedy series American Dad!.
 It aired on Fox in the United States on September 17, 2006, and is written by Dan Vebber and directed by Pam Cooke.

 In the episode, Steve falls for an overweight girl, and the appearance-obsessed Stan is so appalled by the way she looks that he develops anorexia.
 Roger, however, falls for her, too, and attempts to sabotage her relationship with Steve.